Faith at a distance: new restrictions for Alberta places of worship | CBC News

 Siri Guru Singh Saba Gurdwara, a Sikh temple in the Mill Woods neighbourhood posted an announcement that Lungar, the kitchen which offers free meals to anyone, will be temporarily suspended and there are new restrictions on prayer rituals.

-On Friday, the Catholic Archdiocese of Edmonton excused the elderly, anyone from an underlying health condition, and those feeling even slightly unwell from the obligation of attending Sunday mass.
+On Friday, the Catholic Archdiocese of Edmonton excused the elderly, anyone with an underlying health condition, and those feeling even slightly unwell from the obligation of attending Sunday mass.

 Sunday morning churches had unusually small services, with attendees sitting far away from one another in pews.